freeCodeCamp/freeCodeCamp/guide/english/python/import-statements/index.md

 ## Variations of Import statements

-A good practise is to import only those modules or submodules that are being directly used in our program.
+A good practice is to import only those modules or submodules that are being directly used in our program.
 Also we can rename the modules imported for a better use in our program.
 (Actual name of the module isn't changed, just by which name it is being referenced in our program is changed.)

 1. **import my_module** - This imports the entire module as `my_module`.
 To use submodules, functions or classes of this module, we use the dot (associative) operator.
 For example - `a = my_module.my_sub_module.my_module_function()`